mohak0011/socialmedia-app/metauniverse/README.md

 # introduction
- a social media app similar to facebook currently known as metauniverse
+ a social media app similar to facebook currently known as MetaVerse
  # socialmedia-app